 At the close of 2020, the Group's financial position continued to be solid and positioned for growth.
-The Group remains committed to creating value for its Unitholders and is unwavering in pursuing its dual mandates of ensuring financial strength and operational efficiency, regardless of the challenging environments.
+The Group remains committed to creating value for its Unitholders and is unwavering in pursuing its dual ensuring financial mandates of strength and operational efficiency, the regardless of challenging environments.